 - 1. Bachelor's degree in Exercise Science or related field and/or must include the following courses:

 - a.
-3 hours-Kinesiology
+3 hours-Exercise Physiology

 - b.
-3 hours-Exercise Physiology

-- c.
 4 hours-Anatomy and Physiology I

 - 2. 3.0 GPA

 - 3. Interview with EXSS Graduate Program Director